Kenya

 The updated NSSF rates

-The new NSSF Act, 2013 introduces enhanced NSSF contributions at the rate of 12% of an employee's pensionable earnings.
+The NSSF Act 2013 introduced enhanced NSSF contributions at the rate of 12% of an employee's pensionable earnings.
 This is made up of equal portions of 6% from the employee and 6% from the employer.
-Pensionable earnings have been defined under the new Act as the lower of an employee’s monthly wages and the upper earnings limit (UEL).
+Pensionable earnings have been defined under the Act as the lower of an employee’s monthly wages and the upper earnings limit (UEL).

 As per the Act, the lower earnings limit (LEL) and the UEL will be graduated for the first four years of implementation.
-For the first year, the LEL was KES 6,000 while the UEL was KES 18,000.
-Effective February 2024, the LEL will increase to KES 7,000 while the UEL will be KES 36,000.
+For the first year beginning February 2023, the LEL was KES 6,000 while the UEL was KES 18,000.
+From February 2024, the LEL was increased to KES 7,000 while the UEL was revised to KES 36,000.

 Tier I and Tier II contributions

-Effective February 2024, the contributions to NSSF will be classified into two categories:
+The contributions to NSSF will therefore be classified into two categories:

 Opt out for Tier II contributions